AlphaForgeBench: Benchmarking End-to-End Trading Strategy Design with Large Language Models: Conclusion

 \section{Conclusion}

-We presented \projectname, a benchmark that reframes LLM evaluation in quantitative finance from black-box action emission to white-box strategy code generation, requiring models to produce executable alpha factors and trading strategies that are evaluated via standardized backtesting.
-Experiments on 903 queries (633 real-world + 270 difficulty-stratified via a $3\times 3$ level--grade taxonomy), six frontier LLMs, and seven assets spanning cryptocurrency and US equity markets (35,190 total implementations) demonstrate that the code-generation paradigm is temperature-invariant, highly reproducible, and more discriminative than direct-trading baselines.
-Key findings include a monotonically widening capability spread across difficulty levels, cross-level ranking reversals exposing dissociable cognitive skills, and three archetypal risk profiles that persist across stages, assets, and decoding regimes.
-Future work will expand \projectname to multi-asset portfolio queries and additional asset classes, establish live-market forward-testing, and support iterative strategy refinement via backtest feedback, bridging the gap to real-world deployment and providing a foundation for rigorous financial AI assessment.
+We presented \projectname, a benchmark that reframes LLM evaluation in quantitative finance from black box action emission to white box strategy code generation.
+Across 903 queries, six frontier LLMs, seven assets, and 35,190 total implementations, the results show that this code generation paradigm is temperature invariant, highly reproducible, and more discriminative than direct trading baselines.
+The benchmark further reveals widening capability gaps across difficulty levels, ranking reversals that separate distinct cognitive skills, and stable model specific risk profiles, establishing \projectname as a rigorous framework for evaluating financial strategy design with LLMs.